GForb/prediction_for_autistic_children/Documentation/data_notes.md

 ### Wave 4 - no mention of autism

 Speach and language difficulty data is available alongside ASD question in wave 2

+## Howlin Rutter
+We treat the data as two waves and use the following variables from the original data:

+#### Wave 1: Childhood
+- critage - Age
+- sex - Sex
+- cpiq = performance iq - note critiq, labelled best estimate iq is identical to this variabl
+- cviq = verbal iq

+#### Wave 2: Adulthood
+- testage - Age
+- bestfina - performance IQ
+- viqest